charlesalexanderlee/MEGL-Topology-of-Neural-Networks/README.md

 pyenv install 3.10.0
 pyenv local 3.10.0
 ```
-After setting the Python version to Python 3.10.0, we need to create a virtual environment using `virtualenv`:
+After switching to Python 3.10.0, we need to create a virtual environment using `virtualenv`:
 ```
 pip install virtualenv
 virtualenv venv